PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 # Prison Known Issues and To Do's for v3.3.x

+* prison command handler:
+  - Add command cooldowns - time in ticks - And cooldownTypes: server, player

+* Player Cache:
+ * DONE: Money earned per minute with placeholders
+ * Add placeholders for blocks counts
+ * Add placeholders for time onlines
+ * Add time mining: per mine
+ * Tracking by items such as mines or ranks, where the player's status can be reset, presents some problems.
+Such as the block counts need to be reset for those items, but yet, we need to store them for historical purposes too.
+So if someone prestiges 10 times, then there will be 10 different times through mine/rank A.  If block counts become a requirement for rankups, which it will, then the block counts for that mine must be reset back to zero.
+So there must be a "current" and "historical" tracking.

+ Player Cache possibilities?
+ * blocks per rank?
+ * time mining per rank?

 * When adding a new rank or mine, auto reload all placeholders so they pick up the new entry.